zakimolvi/SEAKERsim/README.md

 \end{pmatrix}
 $$

 Specifically, the system is described by logistic growth, constant death rates, enzyme kinetics, and inferences from available cell viability data.
 The system was solved with MATLAB using ode15s.
+A more readable solution implemented in Python using SciPy is provided in `SEAKER_ODE_System.ipynb`.

 $$
 \begin{pmatrix}